-As explained in the Initial Report commissioned from Heather Dunne Consulting Limited (HDC) previously, we understand that your main aim is to increase the flexibility of your pension benefits.
+As explained in the Initial Report commissioned by Heather Dunne Consulting Limited (HDC), we understand that your main aims are to maximise the Tax Free Cash and Death Benefits payable.
+You also wish to consolidate your pension benefits and gain a higher level of flexibility and control.

-You also wish to increase the Death Benefits available.
 We believe that this transfer will achieve those objectives and is therefore suitable for your needs.